 - Responsibilities: Level 3 technicians are responsible for the overall safety of rope access operations, ensuring that work is conducted according to IRATA guidelines and standards.

-Choosing an IRATA Training Provider
+How to Choose an IRATA Training Provider

 Choosing the right IRATA training provider is crucial.
 Remember, the goal is not just to get certified but to gain the skills and knowledge necessary to work safely and efficiently in rope access.
 Here’s some advice for those seeking IRATA training: